HappyLabz/happylabz.github.io/TEST/ShortWallaceDoodle019_TEST_Long_Bias.md

 </details>

 ### Test Seven
-* Sell when the bias changes to positive
+* Sell when the price hits the upper line of the 1std VWAP
 * No Stoploss
 * Results:
 ```